sampada-sketch/HamroBazaar-UIAutomation/README.md

 2. Download Jdk 8.0 or above.
 3. Clone and Import the project "HamroBazaar" from repository (Branch : **Master**)
    Note: If you are using IntelliJ and executing selenium for teh first time,then Test Automation Plug-in is suggested by IntelliJ you should install it.
-5. Add dependency of WebDriverManager in `pom.xml`.
+5. Add dependency of WebDriverManager in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
-6. Add dependency of Selenium in `pom.xml`.
+6. Add dependency of Selenium in `pom.xml`. (already present in pom.xml but if you are using other version, you need to add)
 7. Alternatively, download Selenium jar and configure in build path by adding external JARs.
 8. As the code is submitted as per POM design pattern, there are two page classes:
    - **Page Class:** Represents a web page, encapsulating its elements and functionalities. (`HamroPage.java`)